ankaAR/bestiario5e/_creatures/tiamat.md

 speed: "60 ft., fly 120 ft."
 hit_points: "615 (30d20+300)"
 armor_class: "25 (armadura natural)"
-condition_immunities: "blinded, charmed, deafened, frightened, poisoned, stunned"
+condition_immunities: "cegado, hechizado, ensordecido, asustado, envenenado, stunned"
 ---

 ***Discorporation.*** When Tiamat drops to 0 hit points or dies, her body is destroyed but her essence travels back to her domain in the Nine Hells, and she is unable to take physical form for a time.